Mike Pence Says He Would Take Lie Detector Test To Prove He Didn’t Write ‘NYT’ Op-Ed

 However, Huffington Post reports that not only does Mike Pence deny writing the op-ed, he is willing to take a lie detector test to prove he didn’t write it.
 Lie detector tests are not admissible as proof in a court of law.

 Pence appeared on Fox News Sunday to discuss the op-ed, which was apparently written by a senior Trump staff member.
 Pence vehemently denied writing it, and said he would submit to any interrogation.
-He also called for the author to resign from their post working for the President.
+He also called for the author to resign from their post working for the president.

 Does the so-called “Senior Administration Official” really exist, or is it just the Failing New York Times with another phony source?
 If the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!